THE GOVERNMENT OF GOD

 Satan the Devil is the current sole ruler of this world, who doesn't want to share power with anyone.
 He has been permitted to set up kings, emperors and tyrants in his own image throughout his almost 6000 years of rule.
 The terrible results of this satanic form of government fill the pages of history.

-God the Father and Jesus Christ are two God beings in a family relationship.
-They live in perfect harmony with each other.
-They are loving and giving (Jn 3:16) and desire all men to become part of their Family (I Tim 2:4, Jn 1:12).
+God the Father and Jesus Christ His Son are two God beings who live in perfect harmony in a loving family relationship, and desire all men to become part of their family (Jn 1:12, 3:16, I Tim 2:4).

 Human beings have been created physically in the image of God and Christ, with the potential of being transformed into their spiritual image as well.
-As part of the process by which this Family building plan is being worked out, the nation of Israel was created.
-Israel the physical nation was a type of Israel the spiritual nation, the ultimate Family that God and Christ are creating.
+As part of the process by which this family building plan is being carried out, the nation of Israel was created.
+Israel the physical nation is a type of Israel the spiritual nation, the ultimate family that God and Christ are creating.

 Israel the physical nation was brought out of Egypt, a type of sin, by a man (Moses) who was a type of Christ.
 Israel the spiritual nation is brought out of sin by Christ Himself.

 Physical Israel in general did not have the spirit of God and so could not see things from God's spiritual point of view.
-Moses, however, was given the holy spirit so that he could be an intermediary between the people of Israel and God.
+Moses, however, was given the holy spirit so that he could be an intermediary between God and the people of Israel.

 This physical leader, Moses, was a type of Jesus Christ in His role as Head of State, i.e. lawgiver, provider and protector.
-Aaron the high priest served alongside him.
-The high priest was a type of Christ's other role as Head of Religion.
-This role pictured Christ as spokesman for the God Family, as well as the one who made atonement for the sins of the people.
+Aaron the high priest, who served alongside Moses, was a type of Christ’s other role as Head of Religion, which included making atonement for the sins of the people.

-However, when Christ became a man, he was born into the bloodline descended from King David (Lk 1:32-33, Jn 18:37), and through His perfect sacrifice He was made a High Priest in the order of Melchisedec (Heb 7:17).
+However, when Christ became a man he was born into the bloodline that descended from King David (Lk 1:32-33, Jn 18:37), and through His perfect sacrifice He was made a High Priest after the order of Melchisedek (Heb 7:17).

-Therefore, Jesus Christ is now Head of State (King of kings) and Head of Religion (Lord of lords) over the spiritual nation of Israel - the Church.
+Therefore, Jesus Christ, the "King of kings and Lord of lords" (I Tim 6:15, Rev 19:16), is now Head of State and Head of Religion over the spiritual nation of Israel - the Church.

 These roles have ceased to be filled by human beings.
 Fittingly, the last physical high priest died in the Roman destruction of the Temple in 70AD.

 Dictators love to be worshipped, just as Satan wants to be worshipped (Matt 4:9, Rev 13:4).
-History records few better examples of this than the Roman Emperors whose statues the people were forced to worship and make offerings to.
+History records few better examples of this than the Roman emperors whose statues the people were forced to worship and make offerings to.
 The penalty for non-compliance was death.
 The Roman Empire is pictured in the Scriptures as a component of the "Beast", i.e. the powers that controlled Jerusalem for 2520 years.
-The great false church imitated the form of government of this "Beast" power and created what Rev 13:15 refers to as the "image of the Beast", which in this case meant the Papacy in the image of the Roman emperor.
+The great false church imitated the form of government of this "Beast" power and created what Revelation 13:15 calls the "image of the Beast", which in this case is referring to the Papacy created in the image of the Roman emperor.
 See the page "REVELATION 13 - THE BEAST" for a full explanation of the term "image of the Beast", and its application to all Beast powers.

 For God's Church to have such one man government is simply idolatry.
 As explained above, Jesus Christ fills both leadership roles under the New Covenant.
 No such roles remain for a human being to fill, as types of Christ, in New Covenant times.

-What do remain are the roles Christ created, those of twelve apostles, which correspond to the twelve tribal leaders of Israel, and the twelve tribes themselves, which are now the twelve spiritual tribes, i.e. the Church (Jas 1:1, Rev 7:1-8, 12:1).
+What do remain are the roles Christ established, those of the twelve apostles, which correspond to the twelve tribal leaders of Israel, and the Church, a.k.a. the twelve spiritual tribes (Jas 1:1, Rev 7:1-8, 12:1), which correspond to the twelve physical tribes of Israel.

 Closing Comments

-It is noteworthy that during the 2520 years of Israel and Judah being deprived of their blessings, they suffered under dictators and tyrants.
+It is noteworthy that during the 2520 years of the Kingdoms of Israel and Judah being punished and deprived of their blessings, they suffered under dictators and tyrants.
 Most historical persecution of Christians also occurred under this form of rulership.
-However, as soon as Israel's time of punishment was over and they started to receive their blessings, they also began receiving representative governance as one of those blessings!!
+However, as soon as Israel's time of punishment was over and they started to receive their blessings, they also began receiving representative governance as one of those blessings!

 Nations of Israelite origin led by a body of God fearing men, have been the most blessed and prosperous of all nations.
-It is only since their leaders have distanced themselves from God that their nations have begun to suffer mounting curses.
-See the page "BABYLON IS FALLEN" for more on this.
+It is only when their leaders have distanced themselves from God that their nations have begun to suffer mounting curses.
+We see this particularly in modern times.
+See the page "BABYLON IS FALLEN" for more information.

 "Without counsel purposes are disappointed, but in the multitude of counselors they are established" (Pr 15:22).